-Tickets are $50.00 and may be purchased by contacting Alison Jones at the NALF office (303- 220-1693 or Alison@NALF.org).
-Tickets must be purchased by Monday, January 7, 2019.
+Tickets are $47.50 and may be purchased by contacting Tammy Anderson (Tammy@NALF.org) or Alison Jones (Alison@NALF.org) at the NALF office (303- 220-1693).
+Tickets must be purchased by Monday, December 27, 2021.

 The National Limousin Sale is breeders’ opportunity to market the best of the best of Limousin and Lim-Flex® genetics.
-The 2019 National Limousin Sale will be a video sale and will be held January 13, beginning with a social hour at 4:00 p.m., followed by the sale at 5:00 p.m.
+The 2022 National Limousin Sale will be a video sale and will be held January 2, beginning with a social hour at 4:00 p.m., followed by the sale at 5:00 p.m.
 Contact American Cattle Services, MC Marketing Management, R&R Marketing, or Grassroots Genetics for more information.

 Board of Directors’ Election